 While following a weight management routine, working out is as important as eating right.
 Usually, people hit the gym thinking that it will help them tone up instantly.
-What one has to realize is that gyming and exercising require as much perseverance and dedication as anything else.
+What one has to realize is that gyming and exercising require as much perseverance and dedication as anything else.4.
+Impatience: So many people expect changes in a week, but consistency will be key in your goals.
+It won't happen overnight but it will happen, if you are consistent and work hard giving your body the right amount of time.
+Depending on how often you train and the intensity of your programme it can take between four and eight weeks to see visible results.

 You may be hitting the gym hard but certain habits can keep you keep you away from reaching your weight loss goals.
 Kieran Fisher, Founder and Managing Director of Bodybuilding Warehouse, says there are few points that one should keep in mind to ensure that regular workout reaps maximum benefits.